Updated: Jun 1

 Lovingly hold themselves and others accountable for their commitments - Servant leaders hold themselves and their people accountable for quality, commitment and performance, ensuring teams members hold each other accountable just the same.

 This is a long topic in itself, but there are some places for you to start.
 First, set intent around what you're hoping your team will achieve.
 Be clear on the mission.
 Once you've created clarity, push the decision making authority, responsibility and the information down to your team members.
 It's important to provide them with the tools, methods and techniques to enable the team members to take on greater responsibility and successfully self-lead.
 This is where practices from the Agile and Lean umbrella can be incredibly valuable.

-For example, the Scrum framework lays out a number of key ceremonies which enable the team to focus and deliver on a common goal, collaborate, reflect on what they've achieved and improve on how they work.
+For example, the Scrum framework lays out a number of key ceremonies which enable the team to focus and deliver on a common goal, collaborate, reflect on what they've achieved and improved on how they work.

 Curious to explore how you can lift responsibility and leadership within your teams?
 Reach out to us for a chat!